BlueBrain/nexus/docs/src/main/paradox/docs/releases/index.md

 - The default Elasticsearch views now uses a new mapping and settings which improves the ability to search for resources using the listing endpoints.
 - Resolvers/storages/views can't be tagged anymore
+- The global SSE endpoint, the SSE endpoints for realms/acls/organizations and the SSE endpoint to fetch indexing errors have been removed
+- Fetch organizations and projects by their uuid is now removed

 @@@